itfanr/ros2-wiki/Alpha8-Overview.md

 Welcome to the latest release of ROS 2 software!
 We hope that you try it out and [provide feedback](#contact-us).

-## New version of Ubuntu required

-Until Alpha 6 ROS 2 was targeting Ubuntu Trusty Tahr (14.04).
-As of Alpha 7 ROS 2 is targeting Ubuntu Xenial Xerus (16.04) to benefit from newer versions of the compiler, CMake, Python, etc.
+## Changes to supported DDS vendors

+Until Alpha 8, ROS 2 was supporting ROS middleware implementations for eProsima's Fast RTPS, RTI's Connext and PrismTech's OpenSplice.
+To streamline our efforts, as of Alpha 8, Fast RTPS and Connext (static) will be supported, with Fast RTPS ([now Apache 2.0-licensed](http://www.eprosima.com/index.php/company-all/news/61-eprosima-goes-apache)) shipped as the default.

 ## Scope